smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 # 1. Install SQL Server 2012 SP2

-Install SQL Server 2012 SP2  (Express for a test system/full version for production): https://www.microsoft.com/en-gb/download/details.aspx?id=43351#
+Install SQL Server 2012 SP2 or higher (Express for a test system/full version for production): https://www.microsoft.com/en-gb/download/details.aspx?id=43351#

 **DO NOT INSTALL SQL Server 2008 or before**